CharlesEdosa/CharlesEdosa.github.io/README.md

 ### Projects
 -incident recording and reporting
 -network monitoring on splunk

-python functions
+-python functions

-sql language
+-sql language

-linux command
+-linux command

 ## Steps
 drag & drop screenshots here or use imgur and reference them using imgsrc